Relational tactics & con-art

 - con-art (working definition) For the moment we think of it as: art in which the artist bends, twists or breaks the rules of the art contract.
 Con-art is (obviously) a pun on the term con-artist, but does not refer to the ordinary scams of con-artists.
 Rather, it refers to projects intended as artistic interventions, that apply certain mechanisms that may also be recognized in the swindles of con-artists.

-The projects listed below differ highly in terms of the amount and nature of the responsability that initiators are willing to take.
-In a series of discussions in class we concluded that only those interventions in which the initating author takes full responsability for all experiences of the audience within the work, merit the label con-art.
+The projects listed below differ highly in terms of the amount and nature of the responsibility that initiators are willing to take.
+In a series of discussions in class we concluded that only those interventions in which the initiating author takes full responsibility for all experiences of the audience within the work, merit the label con-art.

 Choosing to take responsibility